-- Further develop our Aspiring Leaders Programme so that those staff intent on career progression have opportunities to develop their skills and to enhance their opportunities to progress internally or elsewhere - Continue to recognise and offer opportunities to develop and recognise staff contribution to the College - Ensure that our strong links with the Humber Teaching School and BGU give us access to the best trainee teachers and support trainees to enter the profession successfully. - Develop our Performance Management Systems further so that performance is specifically linked to our agreed values and behaviours and staff feel able to challenge in all situations where these values and behaviours are not met
+- Review (ongoing) the newly formed Staff Wellbeing Group, using this as a key temperature gauge of staff concerns and a conduit for ideas to enhance staff morale (e.g. introduction of termly 'staff team lunch' from 3/12/21) - Strive to offer opportunities to staff for development and progression, utilising the advantages of growth to continually review our staffing and deployment - Revisit our Aspiring Leaders Programme so that those staff intent on career progression have opportunities to develop their skills and to enhance their opportunities to progress internally or elsewhere - Continue to identify areas of work where the award of a small honorarium can be made to offer opportunities to develop and recognise staff contribution to the College - Ensure that our strong links with the local Teaching School and BGU give us access to the best trainee teachers and support trainees to enter the profession successfully - Continue to develop our Performance Management Systems further so that performance is specifically linked to our agreed values and behaviours and staff feel able to challenge in all situations where these values and behaviours are not met.